 The secret to achieving the perfect wave?
 Wet the hair with water and a gel or hairspray to maximize holding power.
 It’s also important to allow the hair to dry completely in order for the wave to set—otherwise, the shape will fall.

 Check out this stellar set, you'll want to watch it over and over again!

 As seen in recent performances (ahem Lady Gaga) or fashion shows, thank you, Mansur Gavriel, finger waves have made their way back into mainstream styling.
 In the latest season, finger wave extraordinaire Laurent Philippon created his very own rendition on extra long locks that we can’t help but fall in love with this season.

-To achieve this look you can use with a curling iron, most typically a marcel - we LOVE the Sam Villa Artist Series 2-in-1 Marcel Curling Iron & Wand 1".
+To achieve this look you can use with a curling iron – we LOVE the Sam Villa Artist Series 2-in-1 Marcel Curling Iron & Wand 1" or ever better the new Sam Villa Professional Pro-Results Double-Waver.
 After hair has been smoothed dry, place the barrel above and below each section, using a comb to create the dragging motion on the barrel.
 Watch his technique below!

 The Evolution Of Finger Waves:

 While the look was made famous by Old Hollywood icons Bette Davis, Claudette Colbert and Marlene Dietrich, the style has appeared on the red carpet and Fashion Week runways for years.
 Some famous ladies that have sported the vintage ‘do?
 Madonna, Missy Elliot, Rihanna, Heidi Klum and Kate Bosworth, to name a few!
-The style promises to continue to make headway in 2019, from brides opting for the Old Hollywood look in place of effortless beach waves to the edgy finger waves spotted at the Spring 2019 Chromat runway show.
+The style promises to continue to make headway this season, from brides opting for the Old Hollywood look in place of effortless beach waves to the edgy finger waves spotted all over the 2020 runway shows.
 So grab your duckbill clips and your spray bottle and give the iconic look a try for your next event!